Defusing Hostility Two-Day Training

 *Non-Violent Crisis Intervention – CPI Two-Day Training

-Due to the Crisis Prevention Institute’s delivery restrictions regarding their Non-Violent Crisis Intervention Program, moving forward, THTC will only be able to provide this training to the Centre’s members/affiliates.
-Should you wish to become a member/ affiliate of THTC, please refer to the Become a Member page.
+Due to the Crisis Prevention Institute’s delivery restrictions regarding their Non-Violent Crisis Intervention Program, THTC is only able to provide this training to the Centre’s members.
+Should you wish to become a member of THTC, please refer to the Become a Member page.

 This interactive workshop will focus on prevention techniques on how to intervene with an escalated individual.